 - Ensure you’re up-to-date with your routine vaccinations

 - Take out travel insurance - to cover you and your family for medical and other costs resulting from unexpected incidents and accidents, or COVID-19

 - Put together a travel kit with medication for pain, diarrhoeal medicine, oral rehydration salts, antiseptic lotion or ointment, adhesive bandages and other wound dressings, insect repellent, sunscreen, latex gloves, thermometer, motion sickness medicine, water purification tablets and compression stockings

-- Avoid mosquito bites as monsquito borne diseases like dengue fever are risks in New Caledonia.
+- Avoid mosquito bites as dengue fever is a risk in New Caledonia.

 Protect yourself with insect repellent, wearing clothing that covers your arms and legs, and staying in accommodation that has working door and window screens.

 - There is a risk of leptospirosis, a bacterial infection in New Caledonia.
 It is spread from animals to humans.
 To protect yourself, wear closed shoes, avoid swimming in rivers or muddy water and use a straw when drinking from cans

 - Use condoms to prevent sexually transmitted infections, such as chlamydia, gonorrhoea, human papillomavirus, herpes, syphilis, hepatitis B and HIV.

 1. Worldometer, New Caledonia Population (live).
 Available at: https://www.worldometers.info/world-population/new-caledonia-population/ [Accessed 21 February 2022].